Analyses / GS

 Is GS a buy right now?

-Goldman Sachs Group Inc's current read is a Value / Income setup with 62 confidence over a 3-6 months horizon.
-Valuation: Fair to Slightly Undervalued.
+Goldman Sachs Group Inc's current read is a value_with_mixed_technicals setup with 62 confidence over a 3-6 months horizon.
+Valuation: FAIR TO SLIGHTLY UNDERVALUED.
 See the full bull and bear case above, or run a live analysis for the exact entry, target and stop.

 Is GS overvalued?